 Prior to the special premiere of “Chessman”, playing October 13-October 22 at the B Street Theatre, I attended a forum on the Caryl (pronounced “Carol”) Chessman case and its impact on the death penalty debate.
-The forum was hosted by the California State Library.
+The forum was hosted by the California State Library in Sacramento.

 The panelists were Joseph Rodota, the author of the new play “Chessman”; Ethan Rarick, author of “California Rising: The Life and Times of Pat Brown”; and state archivist Michael Dolgushkin, who cataloged the State Library’s collection of Chessman’s papers.
 State Librarian Greg Lucas was the forum moderator.

 Rodota is a graduate in history from Stanford University (with honors), and has served as a writer and communications manager in the Reagan White House as well as top campaign and government aide to California Governors Pete Wilson and Arnold Schwarzenegger.
 He described himself at the forum as an “accidental playwright”.